-Frederick Holiday - Suicide in Cleveland
+Frederick Holiday - Suicide - Purpose Lost

-On Saturday, January 26, 1985, Holliday went to the Aviation High School principal’s office about 10:30 a.m. and typed a letter on aviation school stationery.
+On Saturday, January 26, 1985, Holliday went to the Aviation High School principal’s office about 10:30 a.m. and typed a letter on the aviation school stationery.
 After writing the letter, he went to the high school’s second-floor control tower at the other end of the building.
 It was there that he fired a single shot from a .357-caliber revolver.
 After firing the weapon, Holliday walked to the stairs and collapsed at the base.

 “The events of the past few weeks make my reporting to work meaningless,” the letter continued.
 “The purpose seems to be lost.
 There is mindlessness that has nothing to do with the education or the welfare of the city.
 This hurts most of all.”